samroman3/samroman3/README.md

 ### 🌱 What I'm working on

 I'm diving into the world of Machine Learning and AI, experimenting with Pytorch and TensorFlow.
-Currently incorporating computer vision into my lightweight calorie tracking app.
+Currently incorporating computer vision into my lightweight calorie tracking app: [Eazeat](https://github.com/samroman3/eazeat).

 ### 📫 How to reach me